simurgh9/hw/README.md

    component that packs `'ams', 'newcommand', 'configmacros', 'action', 'require', 'autoload', 'hwsymb'` in one Javascript file.

+Class file `homework.cls` imports the homework style files given above.
+You do not need to do that manually.

 ## Getting Started

 The quickest way to test-drive the packages here is on